christopherbolduc/leetcode-sql-50/README.md

 ---
 ## Folder Structure

-Problems are organized into folders that match the sequence of the LeetCode SQL study plan:
+Problems are grouped into categories following the official LeetCode study plan.
+Each category has a single `.sql` file containing all problems in that group.

 ```
 leetcode_sql_practice/
 ├── images/
 │   └── sql_badge.png
 ├── top_sql_50/
+│   ├── 1_select.sql
-    ├── 1_select/
+│   ├── 2_basic_joins.sql
-    ├── 2_basic_joins/
+│   ├── 3_basic_aggregate_functions.sql
-    ├── 3_basic_aggregate_functions/
+│   ├── 4_sorting_and_grouping.sql
-    ├── 4_sorting_and_grouping/
+│   ├── 5_advanced_select_and_joins.sql
-    ├── 5_advanced_select_and_joins/
+│   ├── 6_subqueries.sql
-    ├── 6_subqueries/
+│   ├── 7_advanced_string_functions_regex_clause.sql
-    ├── 7_advanced_string_functions_regex_clause/
+├── .gitignore
 ├── LICENSE
 └── README.md
 ```

+Each solution:
-Each `.sql` file is named and numbered according to the original LeetCode order.
-Inside each file:
+- Provides the link to the original LeetCode problem

-- The problem is linked and labeled with its LeetCode ID and difficulty level.
+- Displays the LeetCode ID, title, and difficulty level
-- The solution is fully commented — both inline (where appropriate) and block comments.
-- Where relevant, alternative approaches and edge-case explanations are included.
+- Includes detailed commentary and (when relevant) alternate solutions or notes on edge cases

 ---